Katarina Bogdanović: Activism

 During World War II, Bogdanović remained in Yugoslavia and curtailed her activities, but was arrested and imprisoned twice and threatened with being shot because of her leftist ideas.
 She was released because there was no evidence, since she was living in isolation and caring for a younger sister at the time.
-In 1945, at the end of the war, Tito orchestrated the abdication of King Peter II and established the communist regime of the Federal People's Republic of Yugoslavia.
-In spite of her left-leaning ideas, Bogdanović never bowed to the government's pressure to join the Communist Party.
-In 1945, she became the president of the Kragujevac branch of the Antifašistička fronta žena (AFŽ, Women's Antifascist Front of Yugoslavia).
+At the end of the war, with the establishment of the Federal People's Republic of Yugoslavia, Bogdanović was under pressure by the new government to join the Communist Party.
+Regardless of her left-leaning ideas, she never bowed to that.
+In 1945, she became the president of the Kragujevac branch of the Women's Antifascist Front.
 She remained active in the organization until 1953, when it was abolished.
 She became editor of a newly launched journal Naša stvarnost (Our Reality), which published articles on current events and literature.
 She also gave public lectures on education and literature.
 Bogdanović was recognized as an honorary citizen of Kragujevac in 1955, and received the Order of Labour, second class, in 1958.
 She continued to write and keep diaries, but intentionally destroyed some of her work.
 She wrote about the isolation caused by aging, when she was no longer invited to participate in intellectual and cultural events.
 In her old age, she regretted that she had spent her career teaching in small towns, as it contributed to her losing the social and intellectual networks that would have been available to her in Belgrade.
-She moved into the local pensioners' home in 1963, and was rarely visited, except by the writer Milan Nikolić.
+She moved into the local pensioners' home in 1963, and was rarely visited, except by the local Kragujevac writer Milan Nikolić.
 He convinced her not to burn all of her works, publishing an article about her contributions to Serbian culture in 1965.